CamillaCdC/tic-tac-toe/README.md

 * Custom cursors
 * Running score boards, can also be rest
 * Player 2 dropdown box is disabled until Player 1 chooses their house
+* Page is responsive in a rudimentary way

 ### How Wins Are Checked